 This collection of frequently asked questions is specific to Little League Rule 1.00 – Objective of the Game.
-If you have a question to add to these FAQs, please email Tom Rawlings, Little League International Director of Umpire Development, at: [email protected].
+If you have a question to add to this FAQ, please email Stu Hartenstein, Little League International Director of Umpire Development.

 Umpires should familiarize themselves with the dimensions of the batter’s box so they can enforce the related rules [Rules 6.03 & 6.06(a)] as if the lines were present.